instriq/perl-style-guide/README.md

 - Try to limit your code to 72-78 column lines...
   - But don't stress over it.
 Real world code often has very long sentences, and trying to force them to be below 78 columns leads to tight, but ugly code.
 In a nutshell: <= 72 is perfect, <= 78 is great, > 78 is not as bad as some folks might try to make you believe.

-- Use two spaces per indentation level.
-The main advantage being that it makes it a bit more difficult for undisciplined coders to insert tabs all over the place.
-Decreasing the level of indentation also helps in keeping a maximum of 78 column lines.
+- Use four spaces per indentation level.
+The main advantage being that it provides a consistent and readable format, making it easier to maintain code quality.
+This level of indentation also helps in keeping lines within a reasonable length, promoting better readability.

 - Do not use tabs.
 It makes code difficult to browse in some hosts (where 8 spaces per tab is the standard) and only works when indenting by blocks.